freshworks/crayons/www/introduction/migrating-to-v3/readme.md

 The below covers some of the major breaking changes introduced in Crayons v3.

 To view the comprehensive list, check the breaking changes [guide](https://github.com/freshworks/crayons/BREAKING.md).
-There were several changes to property, events and CSS Variable values that developers may need to be aware of.
+There were several changes to property, events and CSS Variables that developers may need to be aware of.

 ---
   - [Global Styles](#global-styles)